Skip to content

 • Fertility - Breeding success rate

-• Productivity - Milk, egg, and wool output (cows, sheep, chickens only)
+• Productivity - Milk, egg, and wool output (cows, sheep, goats, chickens only)

 • Quality - Sell price and meat value